artemsmikh/artemsmikh.github.io/_posts/2023-01-28-adding-a-notification-scene-to-an-apple-watch-app-in-xcode-14.md

 ![Same watchOS target files created in Xcode 14+, only 2 files]({{site.baseurl}}/assets/images/watch_landmarks/navigator_14.png){:style="display:block; margin-left:auto; margin-right:auto"}
 *Same watchOS target files created in Xcode 14+*

-As you may see from the pictures, Xcode 14 does not create files for custom watchOS app notifications and complications by default.
-For some people, it might not be a problem as you can always create the necessary files yourself if you need complications or a custom notification interface.
+As you may see from the screenshots, by default Xcode 14 does not create files for custom notifications and complications.
+For some people, it might not be a problem as you can always create the necessary files yourself.
 But this is only true if you know what to create.
 If you haven't worked with watchOS before or if this is your first time creating an iOS app at all, you might easily get stuck here.
 For example, it took me a good hour to figure out whether I did something wrong during the tutorial before realizing it happened because of a newer Xcode version.

-So, if you found yourself in the same situation and stuck doing this tutorial, here are a few steps you need to do.
+So, if you found yourself in the same situation and get stuck while doing this tutorial, here are a few steps you need to do.

 ## How to add a Notification Scene to a watchOS target in Xcode 14

-Here I assume that you have already completed all the steps in the tutorial before moving to the [Section 5 — Create a Custom Notification Interface](https://developer.apple.com/tutorials/swiftui/creating-a-watchos-app#Create-a-Custom-Notification-Interface).
+Here I assume that you have already completed all the steps in the tutorial before moving on to the [Section 5 — Create a Custom Notification Interface](https://developer.apple.com/tutorials/swiftui/creating-a-watchos-app#Create-a-Custom-Notification-Interface).
 That means you already created a Landmarks app (obviously) and also created a watchOS target and did some work on its files.

 ### Step 1: Create a NotificationView.swift